andresebr/kumodd/README.md

 Files can be filtered by category, such as doc, image, or video.
 Metadata columns may be selected in the configuration file.
-The last access and last modify times are preserved or verified.
-On windows, the create time is.
+Available Google Drive API metadata is preserved.
+File time stamps are preserved and verified.
-The remote and local MD5 digests are verified.
+MD5 digests are preserved and verified.

 ## Usage examples